habe36/Dispersive_FDTD/README.md

-## Lorentz_Dispersive_FDTD
+## Dispersive FDTD
-Finite Difference Time Domain Method for solving Lorentz Dispersive Media with TGM and ADE Method.
+The package is codes of Finite Difference Time Domain Method for solving Dispersive Media with TGM and ADE Method.
 These are Python scripts (*.py) and GNUPlot Scripts (*.gp). lorentz1d.py and tgm1d.py are solvers to solves one dimensional electromagnetic wave reflection with Lorentz Dispersive Media. lorentz1d is coded with ADE method, a convensional method and tgm1d is coded with Transient Green Method.